 - This happens quite frequently to the characters of Marble Hornets when they are exposed to elements of the supernatural.
 Most notable are Jay, who loses seven months of his memory after running at the Operator; Jessica, who also loses her memory around the same time as Jay; and Tim, who frequently wakes up in unknown places with huge gaps in his memory as a result of his masked persona taking over.
 The other members of the Marble Hornets cast also get this, to varying degrees.

 - Happens in Brennus to the main character and his sister.
 Doesn't help that they forget that they've forgotten things, and need someone to talk about what they were doing to even realise they don't remember it.

 - This is a common trait of UFO accounts.

-- Missing Time can result from much consumption of alcohol, use of drugs, or being under general anesthesia during surgery.
+- Missing time can result from much consumption of alcohol, use of drugs, or being under general anesthesia during surgery.
 The first two probably help explain the point directly above this one.